-As Earth and Mars race in circles around the sun, with Earth on the inside track, Earth laps Mars about every 26 months.
-The two planets come relatively close together at that point, which is called an opposition because Mars is temporarily on the opposite side of Earth from the sun.
+As Earth and Mars race in circles around the Sun, with Earth on the inside track, Earth laps Mars about every 26 months.
+The two planets come relatively close together at that point, which is called an opposition because Mars is temporarily on the opposite side of Earth from the Sun.
 The best time to launch a mission to Mars, in terms of how much energy is required for the trip, is a few months before that happens.
 NASA has used every one of these Mars launch opportunities since 1996 and plans to use future ones indefinitely.
+The next Mars opposition will be Nov.
+7, 2005.
+Not all Mars oppositions are the same, because the two planets' orbits are elliptical, not circular.

-During the 2005 opposition period, the closest approach of the two planets was on Oct.
-30, when they were 69.42 million kilometers (43.1 million miles) apart.
+During the 2005 opposition period, the closest approach of the two planets will be on Oct.
+30, when they will be 69.42 million kilometers (43.1 million miles), about 24 percent farther than during the 2003 opposition.
 That distance, the launch vehicle's power, the spacecraft's weight, and the desired geometry of approach to Mars are all factors in determining the range of possible launch dates.
-The first possible launch date for Mars Reconnaissance Orbiter was Aug.
-10. The launch was delayed from that date due to a gyroscope issue on a different Atlas V.
+The period begins on Aug.
+10, 2005, and lasts 21 days, through Aug.
+30, 2005.